assassinoo/VTScripts/README.md

 📥 Download & Contribute:
 Feel free to download, utilize, and contribute to the development and enhancement of VT Domain Checker.
 Let's collaborate to advance domain analysis and fortify our digital landscapes!

+# 🚀 VT IP Checker (API v3)

+VT IP Checker is a modern and innovative Python tool tailored for security professionals and network administrators.
+It leverages the advanced capabilities of VirusTotal's API v3 to verify IP addresses, providing detailed insights into the security status of each IP.
+🌟 Highlights:

+    Advanced API v3 Integration: Utilizes the latest and most efficient API v3 from VirusTotal for accurate results.
+    Automated IP Verification: Seamlessly verifies IP addresses against VirusTotal's extensive database.
+    Detailed Reporting: Offers in-depth reports including the number of detections, engine names, and the AS owner.
+    User-Centric Design: Implemented with user-friendly design principles, ensuring seamless usage for all users.
+    Rate Limit Adherence: Incorporates adaptive waiting periods to comply with VirusTotal’s API rate limits.

+💻 How to Use:

+    Set API Key: Replace the placeholder in the script with the API key provided by VirusTotal.
+    Configure IP List: Direct the script to the list of IP addresses you wish to verify.
+    Create Output Files: Generate ‘malicious.txt’ and ‘non-malicious.txt’ to store the results.

+📖 Example:

+python

+# Replace with your API Key
+API_KEY = "YOUR_VIRUSTOTAL_API_KEY"

+bash

+# Run the Script
+python vt_ip_checker.py

+💡 Note:

+VT IP Checker is a highly significant tool, developed to fill the gap in the current landscape where most tools still rely on outdated API versions.
+It stands as an essential resource for anyone looking to harness the enhanced functionalities and insights provided by VirusTotal’s API v3.
+📥 Download & Contribute:

+Feel free to download, use, and contribute to the development of VT IP Checker.
+Let’s collaborate to make IP verification more efficient, reliable, and user-friendly!